 How to Prevent Food Allergies

 Confused by when and how to safely introduce foods?
-We got you covered, mama.

 How many times have you heard contradicting statements about what to feed your baby and when?
 Over a 100 years ago they used to swear by not feeding anything solid into at least 1 year.
 And then, miraculously, it was changed to start feeding your baby solids at just 6 weeks.
-And now, I’m sure you’ve heard a million different things from staying away from cow’s milk to avoiding anything with eggs in it.
+I’m sure you’ve heard a million different things from staying away from cow’s milk to avoiding anything with eggs in it.
 So, how the heck are you supposed to know what to do!

 I’m sure you’ve heard it all by now, but the reason there are so many contradictions out there is because food allergies are no joke.
 About 5.6 million children have food allergies.
 That’s roughly two kids in every classroom.